 When it comes time to do your taxes, you’ll need to file Form 1099-INT to avoid being dinged by the IRS.
 For Form 1099-INT, you’ll need a few pieces of information:

 - The Social Security number of the person you loaned money to.

 Do I have to charge interest on a loan to a family member?

-Taxes can be confusing.
+The tax implications of personal loans can be confusing.
 Keep in mind that whether you’re borrowing or lending, there are ways for you to investigate deductibles and payments.
-As frustrating as it can be, getting the research done ahead of time can save time and money down the road.
+As frustrating as it can be, getting the research done ahead of time can save you time and money down the road.